With no crew aboard, spacecraft Starliner lands without a hitch

 Mission managers put the thrusters through their paces after Starliner undocked from the station and before it piloted itself to a safe landing at White Sands Space Harbor in New Mexico.

-“Many parts of the flight went extremely well, and Starliner is a great spacecraft,” says Stich.
+“Many parts of the flight went extremely well, and Starliner is a great spacecraft,” Stich said.
 “What we really need to go do is look at the things that didn’t perform the way we expected.”

 Copyright 2024 NPR